ricardomm7/leaflink/docs/sprintC/us022/02.analysis/Readme.md

 ### 2.2.
 Other Remarks

-- All dates used (acquisition date and registration date) are in day/month/year format.
+- All dates used (starting date) are in day/month/year format.